yushixiu/Data_and_Code_MCrstFA.na/README.md

       (8) auto_3D_plot.eps: 3D sactter plot of the data using the 1st, 2nd and 5th factor scores calculated in the fit of MCrstFA model with g=5 and q=6;
       (9) ckd_scatter.eps: pairwise scatter plots and the marginal histograms of the 11 attributes of the CKD and non-CKD patients;
       (10) ckd_bic_icl.eps: diagrams for q=1-5 compare the performance of fitting results in terms of BIC and ICL;
+      (11) fig5.eps: plot of the profile log-likelihood function for equal DOFs in the MCrstFA model with g=2 and q=4;
+      (12) fig6a.eps: scatter-histogram plots comparing factor scores from the fitted models: MCrstFA vs. MCFA;
+      (13) fig6b.eps: scatter-histogram plots comparing factor scores from the fitted models: MCrstFA vs. MCtFA;
-      (11) Table1.csv: summary table of the average values (Mean) of the five criteria for r=10%, 20%, 30% and 40%, and their respective standard deviations (Std) and frequencies (Freq) under the MNIG distribution;
+      (14) Table1.csv: summary table of the average values (Mean) of the five criteria for r=10%, 20%, 30% and 40%, and their respective standard deviations (Std) and frequencies (Freq) under the MNIG distribution;
-      (12) Table2.csv: summary table of the average values (Mean) of the five criteria for r=10%, 20%, 30% and 40%, and their respective standard deviations (Std) and frequencies (Freq) under the MSL distribution;
+      (15) Table2.csv: summary table of the average values (Mean) of the five criteria for r=10%, 20%, 30% and 40%, and their respective standard deviations (Std) and frequencies (Freq) under the MSL distribution;
-      (13) Table3.csv: characterization of the automobile dataset contains 205 cars with 25 attributes, except for the ’Make’ attribute;
+      (16) Table3.csv: characterization of the automobile dataset contains 205 cars with 25 attributes, except for the ’Make’ attribute;
-      (14) Table4.csv: detailed account of different missing fractions on the basis of patient-wise, attribute-wise and observation-wise placements;
+      (17) Table4.csv: detailed account of different missing fractions on the basis of patient-wise, attribute-wise and observation-wise placements;
-      (15) Table5.csv: cross-tabulations of true and predicted class memberships and the corresponding CCR and ARI values for three mixtures common factor analyzers (g=2, q=4) fitted to the CKD dataset;
+      (18) Table5.csv: cross-tabulations of true and predicted class memberships and the corresponding CCR and ARI values for three mixtures common factor analyzers (g=2, q=4) fitted to the CKD dataset;
-      (16) TableS.1.csv: simulation results for assessing the precision of parameters estimates along with the associate standard errors across various samples sizes under the scenario of r=0% missing values;
+      (19) TableS.1.csv: simulation results for assessing the precision of parameters estimates along with the associate standard errors across various samples sizes under the scenario of r=0% missing values;
-      (17) TableS.2.csv: simulation results for assessing the precision of parameters estimates along with the associate standard errors across various samples sizes under the scenario of r=10% missing values;
+      (20) TableS.2.csv: simulation results for assessing the precision of parameters estimates along with the associate standard errors across various samples sizes under the scenario of r=10% missing values;
-      (18) TableS.3.csv: simulation results for assessing the precision of parameters estimates along with the associate standard errors across various samples sizes under the scenario of r=20% missing values;
+      (21) TableS.3.csv: simulation results for assessing the precision of parameters estimates along with the associate standard errors across various samples sizes under the scenario of r=20% missing values;
-      (19) TableS.4.csv: simulation results for assessing the precision of parameters estimates along with the associate standard errors across various samples sizes under the scenario of r=30% missing values;
+      (22) TableS.4.csv: simulation results for assessing the precision of parameters estimates along with the associate standard errors across various samples sizes under the scenario of r=30% missing values;
-      (20) TableS.5.csv: observed pairwise correlations for eleven attributes;
+      (23) TableS.5.csv: observed pairwise correlations for eleven attributes;
-      (21) TableS.7.csv: ML estimates and standard errors obtained from fitting the MCrstFA model with g=2 and q=4 for the CKD dataset;
+      (24) TableS.7.csv: ML estimates and standard errors obtained from fitting the MCrstFA model with g=2 and q=4 for the CKD dataset;
-      (22) Sim1_TabFig; the subfolder contains model fitting results (the MCFA, MCtFA and MCrstFA models), clustering performance (ARI and CCR), and model selection criterion (BIC and ICL) under three cases of missing value from Experiment 1;
+      (25) Sim1_TabFig; the subfolder contains model fitting results (the MCFA, MCtFA and MCrstFA models), clustering performance (ARI and CCR), and model selection criterion (BIC and ICL) under three cases of missing value from Experiment 1;
-      (23) Sim2_TableS.1(r=0): the subfolder contains the parameters estimates and the associate standard errors under r=0% missing values from Experiment 2;
+      (26) Sim2_TableS.1(r=0): the subfolder contains the parameters estimates and the associate standard errors under r=0% missing values from Experiment 2;
-      (24) Sim2_TableS.2(r=10): the subfolder contains the parameters estimates and the associate standard errors under r=10% missing values from Experiment 2;
+      (27) Sim2_TableS.2(r=10): the subfolder contains the parameters estimates and the associate standard errors under r=10% missing values from Experiment 2;
-      (25) Sim2_TableS.3(r=20): the subfolder contains the parameters estimates and the associate standard errors under r=20% missing values from Experiment 2;
+      (28) Sim2_TableS.3(r=20): the subfolder contains the parameters estimates and the associate standard errors under r=20% missing values from Experiment 2;
-      (26) Sim2_TableS.4(r=30): the subfolder contains the parameters estimates and the associate standard errors under r=30% missing values from Experiment 2.
+      (29) Sim2_TableS.4(r=30): the subfolder contains the parameters estimates and the associate standard errors under r=30% missing values from Experiment 2.

 ###### Note for ./results: